-Over the past two decades there has been an extraordinary flowering of radical theory dealing with the state and politics.
+Since the late 1960s there has been an extraordinary flowering of radical theory dealing with the state and politics.
 Initially most of this theoretical work was rooted in one way or another in the Marxist tradition; more recently there has emerged a growing body of radical theoretical work on the state which explicitly distances itself from Marxism.
-During the first two sessions we will review some of the major currents in these debates.
-This will be followed by three case studies which explore in different ways some of these general concepts.
+During the first few sessions of the seminar we will review some of the major currents in this recent work.

 There is a tendency in broad discussions of alternative theoretical approaches to focus on very abstract methodological and epistemological problems rather than on substantive theoretical issues.
 In effect, the discussion of the metatheoretical differences between approaches tends to pre-empt systematic analysis of the substantive differences.
-During our discussion of the various theorists in this section of the seminar I hope that we can maintain a reasonable balance between a concern with abstract methodological principles and more concrete theoretical themes.
+During our discussion of the various theorists in the seminar I hope that we can maintain a reasonable balance between a concern with abstract methodological principles and more concrete theoretical themes.